Nexus-Protocol/basset-vault-contracts/README.md

 ## nAsset token rewards

 Helper contract.
 CW20 contract have no ability to reward token holders, so some workaround needed. (same as in `bLuna`)

+# Integration tests

+Some contracts have integrations tests feature flag.
+To build them for integration tests properly, use `integration_tests_build.sh`.
+This script builds those contracts and puts them to special directory in `contracts_scripts`.
+To configure this you have to set the path to your contracts scripts directory to the `CONTRACTS_SCRIPTS_PATH` env variable.